What to watch as 14 states vote in Super Tuesday primaries

 Sanders spent Sunday in California, holding rallies in the San Francisco Bay Area and Los Angeles, the state’s major liberal strongholds.
 He’s hoping his monthslong focus on the state and resonance with Latino voters will help him win a large chunk of the state’s 415 delegates.
 Massachusetts Sen. Elizabeth Warren will be in California on Monday, and Joe Biden plans to return on primary day.

-Biden, for his part, hopes his strong showing in Saturday’s South Carolina is a harbinger of coming success with black voters, who dominate the Democratic electorate in a handful of Super Tuesday states.
+Biden, for his part, hopes his strong showing in Saturday’s South Carolina primary is a harbinger of coming success with black voters, who dominate the Democratic electorate in a handful of Super Tuesday states.
 Warren hoped to win her home-state primary, though Sanders is making a play for it.
 Bloomberg has also campaigned across the South in recent days as he tries to prove he can build a winning Democratic coalition.

 Democrats opposed to Sanders are hoping to see voters coalesce behind a moderate alternative.
 Any of the candidates could face pressure to drop out if they don’t perform well on Tuesday.